-We do not view pension and OPEB liabilities as an immediate credit pressure for Tolland due to limited liabilities and current funding of those liabilities.
+We do not view pension and OPEB liabilities as an immediate credit pressure for Tolland because of its limited liabilities and current funding of those liabilities.
 Management mostly attributes retirement liabilities to OPEB liabilities.
 Tolland does not currently have any local defined-benefit pension plans.
-Town employees, except teachers, participate in a defined-contribution plan; teachers participate in Connecticut State Teachers' Retirement System, and the town neither contributes to this plan nor recognizes plan liabilities.
+Town employees, except teachers, participate in a defined-contribution plan; teachers participate in the Connecticut State Teachers' Retirement System, and the town neither contributes to this plan nor recognizes plan liabilities.

-The total OPEB liability is about \$3.2 million, which is approximately 55% funded, resulting in a net OPEB liability of about \$1.4 million.
-Tolland did not meet the actuarially determined contribution in fiscal 2021 due to reduced claims attributed to medical-procedure deferrals.
-Due to funding, low carrying charges, and limited unfunded liabilities, we do not view OPEB as a credit pressure.
+The total OPEB liability is about \$3.1 million, which is approximately 55% funded, resulting in a net OPEB liability of about \$1.4 million.
+Tolland did not meet the actuarially determined contribution in fiscal 2021 because of reduced claims attributed to medical-procedure deferrals.
+As a result of current funding, low carrying charges, and limited unfunded liabilities, we do not view OPEB as a credit pressure.